Updating a Portfolio

 Adding Assets

-You can also add Assets to your portfolio by clicking the ‘Add Other Assets’ button highlighted in the screen below.
-This is used to track assets not tracked by us like bonds and options.
+You can also add Assets to your portfolio by clicking the ‘Add Other Assets’ button, which is accessed under the Positions tab of Portfolio Manager.
+This is used to track assets not tracked by Stock Rover like bonds and options.

 assets